Tony935/SpecGen/readme.md

 ## 2. Training the Models

-The spectra-to-compositions (S2C) model uses spectral descriptors to predict metal compositions.
+The Spectra-to-Compositions (S2C) model uses spectral descriptors to predict metal compositions.

 The S2C model should be trained by the following command: